Kentaro Fukuda

-Kentaro Fukuda (福田 健太郎, Fukuda Kentarō, born 27 July 1995) is a Japanese field hockey player who plays as a forward for Gifu Asahi Club and the Japan national team.
+Kentaro Fukuda (福田 健太郎, Fukuda Kentarō, born 27 July 1995) is a Japanese field hockey player who plays as a forward for Real Club de Polo and the Japan national team.

 International career

 Fukuda was a part of the Japan squad which won their first Asian Games gold medal in hockey in 2018.
 He represented Japan at the 2020 Summer Olympics.